 But it does matter!
-The planet Earth is facing unknown future risks because of our thoughtless behaviour today.
-We are only starting to see the ramifications of our carelessness and we have no idea of the impact it will have on our grandchildren’s lives or their grandchildren.
+The planet Earth is facing unknown future risks because of our thoughtless behavior today.
+We are only starting to see the ramifications of our carelessness and we have no idea of the impact it will have on our grandchildren’s lives or their children.
 While scientists are trying to educate us of the dangers to our planet, people blithely throw our empty disposable drink containers on the ground and go home to sleep.
 Maybe someone else will pick up the trash in the morning.
 And if they don’t, most people probably think – “a little plastic won’t hurt anyone”.

 That has to change.
 It’s time for everyone of us to do our share to “save the planet”.

 The Studies about plastics and our environment